envytools/envytools/docs/hw/falcon/isa.rst

 =======================

 When an invalid opcode is hit, $pc is unmodified and a trap is generated.
-On NVA3+, $tstatus reason field is set to 8.
-Pre-NVA3 cards don't have $tstatus register, but this is the only trap type they support anyway.
+On v3+, $tstatus reason field is set to 8. v0 engines don't have $tstatus register, but this is the only trap type they support anyway.